BENEFITS OF HYPNOSIS

 Source: (1) Shenefelt PD., "Hypnosis in dermatology."
 (2) Perczel, K. and Gál, J., "Hypnotherapy of atopic dermatitis in an adult."
 (3) Stewart, A. C. & Thomas, S. E., "Hypnotherapy as a treatment for atopic dermatitis in adults and children."
 (4) Spanos, N. P., Stenstrom, R. J. & Johnston, J. C., "Hypnosis, placebo, and suggestion in the treatment of warts."
 (5) Stewart, J. H., "Hypnosis in contemporary medicine."
 Mayo Clinic Proceedings.

-Hypnosis has been studied for a number of conditions, including hot flashes and other menopausal symptoms.
+Hypnosis has been studied for hot flashes and other menopausal symptoms.
 A 2013 study found that hypnosis results in significant reductions in self-reported and physiologically measured hot flashes in postmenopausal women.
-Additionally, a 2015 report commissioned by the North American Menopause Society concluded that hypnosis significantly reduces hot flashes in both frequency and severity.
+A 2015 report commissioned by the North American Menopause Society concluded that hypnosis significantly reduces hot flashes in frequency and severity.
 Those who received hypnosis reported a 74% reduction in hot flash frequency and an 80% reduction in hot flash scores.
-This has led researchers to conclude that of all alternative approaches, hypnosis is "uniquely effective" at reducing hot flashes.
+This led researchers to conclude that of all approaches, hypnosis is "uniquely effective" at reducing hot flashes.

 Source: (1) Elkins GR, Fisher WI, Johnson AK, et al. "Clinical hypnosis in the treatment of postmenopausal hot flashes: a randomized controlled trial."
 (2) Nonhormonal management of menopause-associated vasomotor symptoms: 2015 position statement of The North American Menopause Society.